jxsvoboda/timrec/README.md

 (dvbv5-zap).

 timrec runs as a system service and is configured by CSV-like configuration files.
-Currently systemd is not supported for service installation.
+Systemd is required for service installation.

 Compiling
 ---------